-- Brassicas: Net against pigeons.
+- Brassicas: Net brussels sprouts and kale against pigeons.
 Cabbage white fly is no longer a threat so fleece is not necessary.
 Tall plants may need staking.

 - Raspberries, Blackberries & hybrid berries: November is a good time to prune berry patches.
-It is also an ideal time to plant bare rooted canes.
+Cut fruited canes of blackberries and loganberries down to ground level.
 Add plenty of compost to the soil and 250gr (8oz) per square yard of bonemeal.
-Now is also a good time to plant raspberry canes in well-manured soil 18-24 inches (45-60cm) apart.
+Now is also a good time to plant bare raspberry canes in well-manured soil 18-24 inches (45-60cm) apart.

 - Currants: prune currants, and take hardwood cuttings if needed.

-- Grapevines can be pruned after leaf fall but before the end of December.
+- Grapevines can be pruned after leaf fall and up to the end of December.

 - Cloche cover late-grown parsley will help extend it’s growth.